gurretl/labs/README.md

 `git clone https://github.com/gurretl/labs.git`

 ## Lab 0
-Template I use for each Lab (To ignore)
+Directory template I use for each Lab (To ignore)

 ## Lab 1
-Install VMs with Vagrant on VirtualBox
+Vagrant : install VMs with Vagrant on VirtualBox

 ## Lab 2
-Ansible for beginners: install minikube from Ansible Controller
+Ansible : install Minikube from Ansible Controller

 ## Lab 3
-Install Prometheus / Grafana Stack on Minikube with Helm
+Helm : Install Prometheus / Grafana Stack on Minikube with Helm